andrewrgoss/andrewrgoss.com/content/resources.md

 <a href="https://dbeaver.io" target="_blank">dbeaver.io</a>

 #### How to Become a Data Engineer
-This article outlines helpful considerations if you’re interested in pursuing a career as a data engineer such as required skills, typical responsibilities, and career outlook.<br>
+This article outlines helpful considerations if you're interested in pursuing a career as a data engineer such as required skills, typical responsibilities, and career outlook.<br>
 <a href="https://www.mastersindatascience.org/careers/data-engineer" target="_blank">mastersindatascience.org/careers/data-engineer</a>

 #### Introduction to Apache Airflow